 Penny was an add-on from a different sitcom concept.
 She had been originally envisioned as Katie, a more cynical, hard-drinking, streetwise girl who worked at a makeup salon.
 In the original unaired pilot, she was played by Amanda Walsh.

-All the figurines and posters in Howard's room (and later on in his house with Berndette) are female super heroes or science fiction characters.
+All the figurines and posters in Howard's room (and later on in his house with Bernadette) are female superheroes or science-fiction characters.
 The one non-female figurine, Jabba the Hutt, has Princess Leia (in her slave girl costume) sitting in front.
-Later on in the series, they accumulate a figurine of Berndette after the episode where he and Raj got a 3D printer.
+Later on in the series, they accumulate a figurine of Bernadette after the episode where he and Raj got a 3-D printer.

-According to numerous entertainment reports, CBS has reported a large jump in the series' ratings for Season 6 and have attributed the increased audience to the exposure of the show in re-runs on TBS which airs the series three nights a week in prime time blocks of up to three hours.
+According to numerous entertainment reports, CBS has reported a large jump in the series' ratings for Season 6 and has attributed the increased audience to the exposure of the show in re-runs on TBS, which airs the series three nights a week in prime-time blocks of up to three hours.

 Sheldon verbally reveals his and Leonard's Pasadena apartment 4A's location as being 2311 Los Robles in "The Desperation Emanation."
 In the 100th episode, Sheldon also reveals that their apartment building is across the street from the Colorado Avenue Chevron gas station, making their building a corner location, on the corner of Los Robles and Colorado.
 There are two incidences of this intersection in southern California, both located in Los Angeles County, the first one is E. Colorado Boulevard & N. Los Robles Avenue, Pasadena, CA 91101, and the second one is Colorado Boulevard & Los Robles Street, Los Angeles, CA 90041.
 However, 2311 Los Robles is not an address by either one of those intersections.
 Leonard does reveal, however, that they live in Pasadena while declaring himself the Darth Vader of Pasadena.

 Leonard's middle name is Leakey.
 Leakey is the name of a renowned family in the fields of archaeology, anthropology, and paleontology.
-Louis Leakey (1903-1972) was a British archaeologist and naturalist whose critical work helped to establish human evolutionary development in Africa.
+Louis Leakey (1903-72) was a British archaeologist and naturalist whose critical work helped to establish human evolutionary development in Africa.
 He also created or co-created several organizations for future research and for protecting wildlife in Africa.
 He also helped to establish a tradition of palaeoanthropological inquiry, and was able to motivate the next generation to continue, especially within his own family.
-Mary Leakey (1913-1996), Louis's wife, was a British archaeologist and anthropologist, who discovered many firsts.
-For much of her career she worked together with her husband, Louis Leakey, in Olduvai Gorge, uncovering relics of ancient hominines.
-She also developed a system of classification the relics they found.
-After the death of Louis, she became a leading palaeoanthropologist, helping to further establish the Leakey name and tradition with the training of her son, Richard.
+Mary Leakey (1913-96), his wife, was a British archaeologist and anthropologist who discovered many firsts.
+For much of her career she worked together with her husband in Kenya's Olduvai Gorge, uncovering relics of ancient hominines.
+She also developed a system of classifying the relics they found.
+After Louis' death, she became a leading palaeoanthropologist, helping to further establish the Leakey name and tradition with the training of her son, Richard Leakey.

 While having lunch at the University canteen or other eating scenes, characters don't actually eat most of the times.
 Howard only pretends to eat the food by moving his mouth like he is chewing it, Sheldon and Leonard just play with their food with fork.Amy and Penny are sometimes shown eating food actually.
 They only talk most of the time.